shuklak13/Amazon_Product_Quality/README.md

 One of the common aspects related to MCMC- based inference algorithm with respect to performance evaluation is time complexity of sampling.
 To address this, we parallelize block-based MCMC due to conditional independency and compare to sequential version in terms of time taken.
 Speedup is a very common metric used in the field of parallelism.
 Speedup is determined as a ratio of time taken in a sequential algorithm to time taken in parallel algorithm with p processors.
 We are using 8 processors in parallel.

 ![Speedup Results](https://github.com/shuklak13/Amazon_Product_Quality/blob/master/images/speedUp.png)

+## Usefulness and Applicability of the Model

+Our application computes a "reputation" for every product given the text of reviews that users provide on products.
+In reality, Amazon already has a metric for this - 5-star ratings.
+Given the 5-star rating system with adequate spam detection, a reputation inference system may not be useful.
+Nevertheless, it is interesting to predict a product's reputation exclusively using text.
+This model could integrated into an ensemble model recommendation system, and we could expand the Markov field to include other variables to inference, such as the popularity of certain genres or the reputation of different retailers.